RichardDShipman/Glycoproteomics_Graph_Tool/README.md

 - (https://github.com/RichardDShipman)

-# Neo4j Graph Database Based Glycoproteomics Graph Tool (release)
+# Glycoproteomics Graph Tool

-The Glycoproteomics Graph Tool was developed to create a centralized graph database that captures the intricate relationships in glycoproteomics, linking glycan structures, proteins, genes, and biological processes.
-By leveraging Neo4j and integrating public data from GlyGen, this tool models glycoproteomics data in a graph format, making it easier to explore and analyze the complex biological interactions of glycoeptides within the context of the proteome, glycome, and beyond.
+The Glycoproteomics Graph Tool was developed using Neo4j to create a centralized graph database that captures the intricate relationships in glycoproteomics, linking glycan structures, proteins, genes, and biological processes.
+By leveraging Neo4j and integrating public data from GlyGen, this tool models glycoproteomics data in a graph format, making it easier to explore and analyze the complex biological interactions of glycoeptides within the context of the proteome, glycome, glycoproteome, and beyond.

 ## Why Use Graphs for Glycoproteomics?